Key scholarship details

 Selection criteria

-The scholarship will be offered to the student ranked highest by the selection panel based on their application, their prior academic performance and whether the applicant has the skills, experience and aptitude required to carry out the proposed PhD, as demonstrated by the 500-word statement.
+The scholarship will be offered as part of the Faculty of Arts PhD candidature selection process based on the application, prior academic performance and whether the potential candidate has the skills, experience and aptitude required to carry out the proposed PhD.

 Study level: